badges/shields/CONTRIBUTING.md

 [integrate prettier]: https://prettier.io/docs/en/editors.html

+### Coding style

+This project uses camelCase for variable names and function names and client facing parameters.
+We use PascalCase for class names and service names.

 ### Tests

 When adding or changing a service [please write tests][service-tests], and ensure the [title of your Pull Requests follows the required conventions](#running-service-tests-in-pull-requests) to ensure your tests are executed.